Resiliency Module

 8760.min_soc_per_tech (dict, optional) –

-{tech: fraction in [0, 1]}enforcing operational SOC floor as a fraction ofCap_E.
-Missing techs default to0.0.
-The user dict overrides anything stored ondesigned_system.storage_caps.curtailment_penalty (float, optional) – Penalty applied to curtailed VRE energy (USD/MWh).
+{tech: fraction in [0, 1]}enforcing a SOC floor as a fraction of energy capacity.
+Missing techs default to whatever is stored ondesigned_system.storage_caps[s]['soc_min_frac'](or 0).curtailment_penalty (float, optional) – Per-MWh penalty applied to total VRE curtailment.
 Default

-DesignedSystem.formulation_map).model_name (str, optional) – Pyomo model name.
+True(default) anddesigned_systemcarriesphi_fix_t,phi_var_tandmonth_of_hour, monthly demand charges are added to the objective.model_name (str, optional) – Pyomo model name.
 Default

-"SDOM_BaselineDispatch".profile (bool, optional) – When
+"SDOM_BaselineDispatch".profile (bool, optional) – Instrument every build step with a

 - Return type: